h2non/croak-grunt-faker/README.md

 $ grunt iam so happy with it --debug --stack
 ```

-The above command will be translated into a the Croak CLI as:
+The above command will be translated into the Croak CLI as:
 ```
 $ croak run iam so happy with it --debug --stack
 ```